Damonlin11/Covid-19-Risk-Assessment-Application/README.md

 # Covid-19-Risk-Assessment-Application

 This is a web-based application (written in Javascript) allowing patients to assess their risk in terms of their age, race/ethnicity, and medical conditions.
 The patient's data are retrieved from FHIR server through REST API.
-The app also alows patients to subscribe updates on vaccination on TextIt.
+This app also allows patients to subscribe updates on vaccination on TextIt.
 Patient's data will be sent to TextIt and a new contact will be created via API.

 Files:
 1. HTML file (open on a browser)